Eutropios/WarMAC/docs/source/documentation/config.rst

  Config
 ########

+.. py:type:: fetch_data.AverageKind

+   A type alias representing the union of average statistic types.

 .. py:data:: config.DEFAULT_TIME
    :type: int
    :value: 5

    The default time that will be used for calculating listing ages.

 .. py:data:: config.DEFAULT_NDIGITS
    :type: int